Teemu Selänne: Personal life

 After retiring from professional ice hockey, Selänne has become an active political commentator on Twitter.
 Selänne has said that he got interested in politics in 2015 after Donald Trump started his political campaign.
 Selänne supported Trump for president in the 2016 United States presidential election, but has later stated that he has been falsely labeled a Trump supporter.
 In 2023, he mentioned Mike Pence and Ron DeSantis as politicians he prefers over Trump.
 In Finnish politics, Selänne has supported the centre-right National Coalition Party.
 In 2024, Selänne self-identified as a Republican and again endorsed Donald Trump in the 2024 United States presidential election.
 It was the first American presidential election where he could vote.

-Selänne opened a popular, Michelin-starred steakhouse in nearby Laguna Beach with longtime friend Jim Shumate, a longtime Orange County restaurant operator who finally found the Laguna Beach property after a 5-year search throughout Orange County.
+Selänne opened a popular, Michelin-recommended steakhouse in nearby Laguna Beach with longtime friend Jim Shumate, a longtime Orange County restaurant operator who finally found the Laguna Beach property after a five-year search throughout Orange County.

-In November 2019, Selänne released his authorized biography in North America titled "Teemu Selänne: My Life."
+In November 2019, Selänne released his authorized biography in North America titled Teemu Selänne: My Life.
 In March 2024, Selänne and his wife Sirpa gained citizenship of the United States.
 They have lived in Southern California since 1996.

 In May 2023, Selänne was announced to become one of the three presenters on Top Gear Suomi, the Finnish adaptation of Top Gear.
 The series, broadcast on MTV3 since 2024, follows the same format as the original program, with the hosts reviewing cars, taking part in challenges, and competing in various automotive-themed events.
-Selänne’s long-standing passion for cars and motorsport made him a central figure of the show.
+Selänne's long-standing passion for cars and motorsport made him a central figure of the show.

-Selänne starred in the August 1, 2024 movie "Minor Leaguer", alongside hockey legend Brett Hull.
+Selänne starred in the August 1, 2024 movie Minor Leaguer, alongside hockey legend Brett Hull.